 You need to look at every interaction the customers when they sign up.
 Work out how to make each of them as simple, relevant and enjoyable as you can.

 Don’t settle for meeting customer expectations.
 Go out of your way to exceed them.

 Delight your customers and they’ll tell their friends about you.
 Many subscription models pick up new customers by getting positive word of mouth recommendations.

 Delight customers with unexpected gifts.
 Thank them when they recommend you. (e.g. on social media or product review sites).
 Make sure you deal with issues quickly.
 Small acts like this have a big impact on your brand’s reputation.

 Churn is inevitable with subscription models.
 No customer buys forever.
 All you can do is try to plan for it and try to keep it as low as you can.

-For example, if you target a specific age group (say babies or children for example) and you know customers stop buying after a certain age, you can predict that churn rate.
+For example, if you target a specific age group (young children or teenagers for example) and you know customers stop buying after a certain age, you can predict that churn rate.
 Aim to pull “in” new younger customers as older customers move “out” to reduce the impact of churn.

 To predict churn rate, you can look at your customer sales history if your model’s already up and running.
 If not, look at what happens in other businesses by looking at online forums or industry standard churn rates.

 Track how and when customers sign up.
 Look at which channels drove those sign-ups.
 When you run a new advert, look at how many new customers sign up.
 That helps you measure advertising impact.